PSYCHSIDE

 Also Read: 6 Weird Phobias You Won’t Believe Exist

-Risk factors of Thantophobia
+Risk factors of Thanatophobia

 Certain persons are more prone to grow the fear of death or feel fear at the idea of dying.
 The behaviors, habits and personality factors may be the reasons for increasing your chances of acquiring thanatophobia.

 Death anxiety mounts in the 20s of a person and it declines when they are older.
 It is true for men as well as women.
-But women get a secondary point of thantophobia when they are in the 50s.
+But women get a secondary point of thanatophobia when they are in the 50s.

 People with lower stages of humility are more liable to be anxious about their own death, and people with higher stages of humility are more eager to accept the journey of life and consequently, they are less liable to be anxious about their death.